DC-ciberseguridad/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 3-paths "script that counts the number of directories in the PATH." - file 4-global_variables "script that lists environment variables." - file 5-local_variables "script that lists all local variables and environment variables, and functions" -
+file 3-paths "script that counts the number of directories in the PATH." - file 4-global_variables "script that lists environment variables." - file 5-local_variables "script that lists all local variables and environment variables, and functions" - file 6-create_local_variable "script that creates a new local variable.

+    Name: BETTY
+    Value: Holberton
+"-
+file 7-create_global_variable "Create a script that creates a new global variable.

+    Name: HOLBERTON
+    Value: Betty
+"-
+file 8-true_knowledge "Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line."-